metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 49ers are running the ball all too easy against the Colts on the opening drive.

 Cris Collinsworth brings up an interesting tidbit - the 49ers felt like a mobile quarterback combined with an effective ground game would really work wonders against this Colts defense.
 It seems like the coaches may have been on to something - misdirection runs have been money against the Colts.

+Carson Wentz playing much better.
+A deep ball to Michael iIttman despite pass interference, followed up shortly by a well-executed play fake to set his tight-end up with a touchdown.